tailscale/terms-and-conditions/privacy-policy/index.md

     legitimate interests or the legitimate interests of others; Establish, exercise, or defend our legal rights where it is necessary for our legitimate interests or the legitimate interests of others

-**Aggregate/De-Identified Information**.
+Aggregate/De-Identified Information.
 We may aggregate and/or de-identify any information collected through our Services so that such information can no longer be linked to you or your device (“Aggregate/De-Identified Information”).
 We may use such information for any purpose, including without limitation developing and publishing information statistics, insights, industry trend reporting or thought leadership related to the Services, and may also disclose such data with any third parties, including our third-party partners.

 ## 4. LEGAL BASES FOR USE OF YOUR INFORMATION {id="legal-bases-for-use-of-your-information"}